-Can I watch T.V. or play video games?
+Can I watch T.V. or playing video games?
 Yes, with some restrictions.

-Depending on your carehome and your experiences, some shows (18, M) are not appropriate to watch in the program.
-Any television shows and movies with a rating of 14A or lower, and any video games they play that have a rating of T or E are allowed.
+Depending on your care home and your experiences, some shows (18, M) may not be appropriate to watch in the program.
+Any T.V. shows and movies with a rating of 14A or lower, and any video games they play have a rating of T or E are allowed.
+If there's a reason why something from a different category would be helpful, you can talk to your youth counsellor about it.